Tableau on AWS – What Architecture?

-This type of architecture is easy to set up and will work for most companies that starts with Tableau and a small DB.
-This type of deployment are fairly standard and similar to what you would see in on-premise situation.
-Keep in mind that the day you will want to increase your DB or Tableau Server performances, you can simply put more hardware on your EC2 machines.
-There will be a downtime but it should be quick enough to not cause much trouble.
+This type of architecture is easy to set up and will work for most companies that begin with Tableau and a small DB.
+This type of deployment is fairly standard and similar to what you would see in an on-premise situation.
+Keep in mind that when you want to increase your DB or Tableau Server performances, you can simply put more hardware on your EC2 machines.
+There will be a downtime but it should be quick enough not to cause much trouble.

 The good side of having 2 EC2 instances communicating together is the flexibility you have when picking your DB technology.
-If you are not a fan of MYSQL (like me), you can deploy any type of DB that Tableau can connect to and you are ready to go.
-You can pick 2 different instances sizes, like having a small instance for your DB and larger one for your Tableau Server and run most of your analytics on top of Tableau extracts.
+If you are not a fan of MYSQL (like me), you can deploy any type of DB that Tableau can connect to and you are good to go.
+You can pick 2 different instance sizes, like having a small instance for your DB and a larger one for your Tableau Server and run most of your analytics on top of Tableau extracts.
 The main advantage is the speed to deployment.
-In a couple of minutes you have your Tableau Server up and running associated with your DB.
-All of that can scale up to a reasonable limit before designing a larger architecture.
+Within a couple of minutes you have your Tableau Server up and running associated with your DB.
+All of that can scale up to a reasonable limit before designing larger architecture.

-The disadvantages of this kind of solutions may be some work later down the line when the need to scale up or the when the need for a fancier solution comes in.
+The disadvantages of this kind of solution may be some work later down the line when the need to scale up or when the need for a fancier solution arises.
 When adding a Disaster Recovery (DR) on your DB and/or Tableau Instance, you already have up to more EC2 instances, add a load balancer and configure all of this yourself.
-It may become quickly more complex than your initially planned.
+It may quickly become more complex than you initially planned.

 - Around 650 USD per month.
 EC2 AWS Prices here.

 - 2X r3.xlarge 32GB Ram & 4 CPU (push it to 8 cores for more comfort)